-A warrior named Deathstalker is sent on a quest by a witch to find a chalice, an amulet, and a sword, soon he finds himself making new allies whilst battling warriors, creatures and a wizard.
+A warrior named Deathstalker is sent on a quest by a witch to find a chalice, an amulet, and a sword.
+Soon, he’s making new allies while battling warriors, creatures, and a wizard, in a story that’s as thin as parchment but somehow still compelling in its brazen absurdity.

-Off the back of Conan the Barbarian (1982) director James Sbardellati’s (credited as John Watson) offering is in the vein of The Sword and the Sorcerer (1982) but lacks the scope.
-Writer Howard R. Cohen’s adult orientated plot is paper thin.
+Hot off the back of Conan the Barbarian (1982), director James Sbardellati (credited as John Watson) delivers a film in the vein of The Sword and the Sorcerer (1982), though without the latter’s sense of scope or panache.
+Howard R. Cohen’s adult-oriented plot is paper-thin—more a skeleton for chaos than a story—but it suits the kind of low-budget, testosterone-fueled nonsense this era of sword-and-sorcery demanded.

 No comments: